 Foster Onboarding: How to Get Started

 At Fort Worth Animal Care & Control (FWACC), our foster families are the heart of what we do.
 Every day, they open their homes — and their hearts — to animals who need a second chance.
-By fostering, you’re helping to free up large kennel spaces for incoming animals, giving long-stay dogs a break from shelter life, giving a litter of kittens or puppies a safe place to grow strong and health, and offering pets heading out of state a cozy place to crash before transport.
+By fostering, you’re helping to free up large kennel spaces for incoming animals, giving long-stay dogs a break from shelter life, giving a litter of kittens or puppies a safe place to grow strong and healthy, and offering pets heading out of state a cozy place to crash before transport.
 Each foster home creates breathing room for our shelter and new hope for the pets in our care.

 Whether you’re helping a litter of kittens grow strong, giving a dog time to recover after surgery, or simply providing a calm place for a shelter pet to rest, you’re making a direct and life-saving impact.
 By joining our foster team, you become a vital part of building a more compassionate Fort Worth.